-But one day, following an allergy to my umpteenth cream, I have a realization.
+But one day, following an allergy to my umpteenth cream, I had a realization.
 Already on the quality of the ingredients and then on their toxic effects on my skin.

-That's still a lot and yes, indeed, there are assets more or less interesting but still.
+That's still a lot and yes, there are assets more or less interesting but still.
 In addition, preservatives are needed to limit the proliferation of bacteria and these can be controversial.
-Indeed, some are endocrine disruptors (EP).
+In fact, some are endocrine disruptors (EP).
 These are chemical substances of natural or artificial origin that are foreign to our organism.
 Concretely, what does that mean?

 These EPs mimic our hormones, except it is the latter that control our vital organs.
 Basically, with their imitation, it's like asking our body to go to Montreal and Paris at the same time.
 The body cannot understand this message and from there, abnormalities such as certain cancers, among others, could occur.

 Despite the always contradictory studies, there would be a link between PE and the decline in the quality of sperm, anomaly in the reproductive function, certain hormone-dependent cancers.
 These are no small matters.
 So cosmetics alone are not in question but they are as important as food and water.
 In short, these are things you don't want to put in your body, right?

 A cream is always made up of water, fatty substances and an emulsifier to bind the 2.
 The fatty substances can be vegetable oils or petroleum derivatives.
 In bios, we can find precious vegetable oils but it is not an obligation.
 Indeed, you can also find hydrogenated or esterified oils there.
 That is, they are mixed with hydrogen or alcohol to give a so-called "silkier effect".
 I mostly think it helps reduce the cost of production if you know what I mean.
 When you have quality oils (first pressing, cold and organic), you don't spoil them with alcohol.
 Would you agree?